jmeaster30/syrency-mc/README.md

 ## Filter (Not Implemented)
 Hopper that only takes in stuff that matches the filter. can filter up to 5 items at a time if there are no item it doesn't take anything

+## Growth Detector (Not Implemented)
+Observer type block that outputs a redstone signal power equal to how much the plant has grown